DrNash/cpp_course/assignment_2/README_test_results.txt

 Ryan Nash, 10/10/2012

+To run execute "make timer_test" and run the resulting ./timer_test file.
+This will execute the main.cc program.

 The "text_container" typedef allows you to change the stl container by just changing it in the scribe.h file once.
 I ran the main program (built with 'make timer_test') 3 times for each container.
 At small levels the times were so insignificant I had to run the series of edits 50 times in a loop (including file re-opens and such) also using a very large input file (~5,000 lines).
 These are the results:

 List: